chesapeaketechnology/terraform-grafana/README.md

 # terraform-grafana
-Terraform scripts for a grafana server
+Terraform scripts for creating a grafana server